 Exercise & Living Conditions

-Despite his activity levels, he is relatively docile in the home and will love nothing more than an afternoon snooze on the sunbed with his master, or to act as a hot water bottle for the children of the family while they read their books.
+Despite his activity levels, he is relatively docile in the home and loves nothing more than an afternoon snooze on the sunbed with his master or to act as a hot water bottle for the children of the family while they read books.

 He is very gentle and affectionate with children, and because of his calm demeanor in the home, he is suited to living with children of all ages.
 Of course, be sure to teach your children how to behave around them and supervise them at all times to avoid any accidental bumps.

 He is also great with other animals, as long as he is socialized early as a pup, and so he makes a great addition to a multi-pet household.
-His little to no guarding tendencies means that he will not be phased by other animals on his property, and as such he should also welcome and accept other animals who join the animal clan after him.
-Of course, all animals are different, but with a controlled pre-meet there should be no issues at all with this guy.
+His little to no guarding tendencies means that he is not phased by other animals on his property.
+As such, he should welcome and accept other animals who join the animal clan.
+Of course, all animals are different, but with a controlled meet-and-greet, there should be no issues at all.

-This guy is intelligent and eager to please his master, and as such he is relatively easy to train because a little bit of praise goes a long way with this guy.
+This dog is intelligent and eager to please his master.
+As such, he is relatively easy to train because a little praise goes a long way.
 It is unlikely that he will be food orientated, and he will be more interested in pleasing you, so be sure to verbally praise him a lot.

 Unlike his German Shepherd relative, his guarding tendencies should not cause any issues with overprotectiveness, so this should not be a worry for you.
 For this reason, and all the other reasons in this section, he is suited to first-time owners.

 The American Alsatian, as described above, is prone to suffering from separation anxiety more so than the average dog.
-A great way to ease his anxiety is to crate train him from a young age as this helps to teach him that his crate is his safe place, so when you do have to leave him, he will find comfort in his crate.
-It also prevents him from chewing your furniture and home, so be sure to check out this article here for some heavy-duty dog crates.
+A great way to ease his anxiety is to crate train him from a young age.
+This helps teach that the crate is a safe place, so when you leave, he will find comfort there.
+It also prevents him from chewing on furniture and other items around your home.

 Another bone-related illness is Panosteitis, which is where the bones become inflamed in his legs, and again this can cause pain when walking.

-Additionally, some American Alsatian owners have reported that their dogs suffer from Epilepsy, which is where the pup has a fit because of a burst of electric activity in his brain.
-Not all American Alsatians have this, but it is definitely important to read about it so you know what to do should your pup experience this.
+Additionally, some American Alsatian owners have reported that their dogs suffer from epilepsy, which is where the pup has a fit because of a burst of electric activity in the brain.
+Not all American Alsatians have epilepsy, but it is important to learn about so you know what to do if your pup does.

 The American Alsatian will consume around 3 to 3 ½ cups of food every day.
 Be sure to feed him high-quality kibble that is aimed at large to extra-large dogs, as this will provide him with the sustenance that he needs for the day.
 Be sure to discuss any nutritional questions with the Veterinarian, as he will be the best point of contact regarding his health and other queries.

-Large dog breeds such as this guy tend to be at risk from bloat, and so be sure to feed him the above-recommended food across at least two different sittings, and not immediately before or after intense exercise.
+Large dog breeds tend to be at risk for stomach bloat.
+So, be sure to feed him a high-quality food at two different sittings, and not immediately before or after intense exercise.
 Bloat is a life-threatening condition, and if you suspect that he has associated symptoms, take him to the Veterinarian immediately.

 While the American Alsatian is not driven by food, it is important to monitor his treat intake as the extra weight that he will undoubtedly pile on will negatively affect his elbow and hip joints that are already under strain.

-Other than the everyday brushing that he requires, this guy is relatively comparable to the average dog when it comes to his grooming.
-Use his grooming time to check him over once a week to check for lumps, bumps, and scrapes, or any other abnormalities that may need to be checked out by the Veterinarian.
+Other than the everyday brushing, this breed has relatively average grooming requirements.
+Use his grooming time to check him over once a week, looking for lumps, bumps, scrapes, or any other abnormalities that may need to be checked out by the Veterinarian.

 Breeders & Puppy Costs